RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 ### Sonic Gotchas

-  - In above setup we discovered that SONIC sometimes do not send "ARP who has" do default GW in PXE/deploy network.
+  - In above setup we discovered that SONIC sometimes does not send "ARP who has" to default GW in PXE/deploy network.
     It could be caused by [keepalived](https://keepalived.readthedocs.io/en/latest/introduction.html) that we have configured on the default GW
-    (keepalived is configured to  periodically send [GARP](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) packets) or due to long inactivity ( server untagged interface is used only for deployment and for rootfs decryption during boot ).
+    (keepalived is configured to periodically send [GARP](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) packets) or due to long inactivity (server untagged interface is used only for deployment and for rootfs decryption during boot).
     This issue can be mitigated by setting: ``` sysctl -w net.ipv4.conf.Vlan110.arp_accept=1 ``` on SONIC interface.
   - Configuration order seems to matter.
-So far we deployed sub ports + untagged vlan to the server concept on broadcom Tomahawk,Tomahawk2 and Trident3 based devices.
+So far we deployed sub ports + untagged vlan to the server concept on broadcom Tomahawk, Tomahawk2 and Trident3 based devices.
 Everything seems to work fine as long as untagged vlan is configured last.
-    For each setup change we clear device configuration by ```config realod``` then we apply subport and vlan configuration in right order.
-SONIC become more stable by each release, this may not be the case right now.
+    For each setup change, we clear device configuration by ```config realod```, then we apply subport and vlan configuration in the right order.
+SONIC becomes more stable by each release, this issue may be already solved.